GHXIIST/Ozark-Guides/Fixes/How to fix 'Your Virus & threat protection is managed by your organisation.md

 ### Option 1. (works with Windows Pro Edition & Windows Enterprise Edition):
 1. Open Group Policy snap-in by pressing `Windows key + R` and then type `gpedit.msc`.
 2. Go to `Computer Configuration > Administrative Templates > Windows Defender Security Center > Virus and threat protection`.
-3. Set 'Hide the Virus and threat protection area' setting to Not Configured.
+3. Set the 'Hide the Virus and threat protection area' setting to Not Configured.

 ### Option 2. (for Windows Home Edition):
 1. Press `Windows key + R` and type `regedit`.